 More Random Thoughts

 Part of producing a good weld is familiarity with the machine.
-My friend has a little 110 MIG flux core and he loves it (though he rarely uses it).
-I’ve used it and I find it frustrating.
-Maybe I just need to practice more with it?
+My friend has a 110vac MIG flux core that he loves (though he rarely uses it).
+I’ve used it and find it frustrating.
+Maybe I just need more practice?
 Or, Maybe I’m just a welder snob, but quality means a lot to me.

-That said, if you’re just starting out, I recommend something much less expensive so you can learn.
-Learn what you like and what you’re really going to use it for.
-In a year or so, if you use it a lot, you’ll know what you like and what you want.
+That said, for starting out, I recommend something less expensive to learn.
+Learn what you like and what you’re really going to use.
+In a while, if you use it a lot, you’ll know what you want.
 Then, buy something nice.

-I also really recommend taking a welding class or two.
-I see stuff posted on YouTube and laugh sometimes at the silliness of what they’re saying.
-Yeah, it works for them and so they make a video about it, but there are often better techniques.
-At nearly 30, even after welding since I was a teenager, I took 2 years of welding class at a local college just for fun.
-For me truly understanding all the processes was an eye-opener to significantly improve my welding.
+I also recommend taking a welding class or two.
+I see stuff on YouTube and laugh sometimes at the silliness of what they’re saying.
+Yeah, it works for them (or they think it does), so they make a video, but there are often better techniques.
+At nearly 30, even after welding since I was a teenager, I took 2 years of welding class at a local trade college just for fun.
+For me, understanding the processes was an eye-opener to significantly improve my welding.
 I’m still not super good because I don’t do it every day, but I highly recommend learning from the experts.

 It’s More Than Just Buying The Machine

 The welding machine is certainly the center of welding, but there’s so much more.
+We consider it an Essential Tool — whichever welder you choose.
 Consider these things too when thinking about which welder to buy.

 - Power Access.
 As above, it’s almost always better to opt for the highest power source you can.
 220 VAC with 30 to 50 Amps is pretty common in the USA.
 Yes, please consider the current (Amps) to run it.
 Assuming you have the available voltage for your shop (garage, or basement), it’s usually not a big deal to run a new circuit for the welder.